Welcome to Surf It Out! We're here because we want you to have the best surfing experience of your life!

 BEWARE of time change: Iphones will automatically set to Nayarit time and Sayulita currently goes by Puerto Vallarta time.

 Risa Mara is from San Blas, Nayarit as well as New York…yes, New York.
 Born to a fisherman and a beach lover, the ocean is in her blood.
 Raised as bilingual in English and Spanish between both Worlds of the US and Mexico, Risa Mara has been able to experience life through transcendent eyes and is extremely aware of what makes a great experience.
 Risa Mara loves to salsa on her board while playing with her switch stance.
 Her accomplishments include winning a Bronze (Team medal) and Copper (Prone race) with the National Mexican SUP at the ISA World Championships in 2013, 2X Long board champ in 2015 and 2017 as well as a respectable 5th at the 2016 Pan-American Surf Games.
-Her current goal is to make it to the Olympics in 2020, making history as the first woman to participate in and represent Mexico at the Olympic Qualifying Panamerican Games in 2019 where she placed 8th.
+Risa has recently made history as the first woman to participate in and represent Mexico at the Olympic Qualifying Panamerican Games in 2019 where she placed 8th.
 Risa Mara started surfing at 27 and has been guiding and instructing since 2010.
 She truly loves what she does and is also an accomplished filmmaker having shown her work in over 150 film festivals.

 Known for its consistent river-mouth surf break, roving surfers "discovered" Sayulita in the late 1960s with the construction of Mexican Highway 200.